How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

-Olympic National Park is a gem of Washington State and the most popular location for my elopements.
-There is never a bad time to take scenic photo sessions here, and it is easily accessible all year long.
+Olympic National Park is a true gem of Washington State and one of the most popular locations for my elopements.
+There is never a bad time for a scenic photo session here, and the park is accessible year-round.

-For many couples, this place is my first recommendation - not just because I enjoy hiking here - but also because it offers a variety of elopement activities.
+For many couples, this place is my first recommendation - not just because I love hiking here - but also because it offers a variety of elopement activities.
 Getting married outdoors in the off-season?
-It is possible to enjoy Olympic elopement without being bothered by the rain.
-Want a mountain backdrop for your elopement without heavy physical activity?
-Olympic is perfect.
-Consider a last-minute option?
-There is no permit requirement for microweddings under five people in Olympic National Park.
+You can still enjoy an Olympic elopement without worrying too much about the rain.
+Dreaming of a mountain backdrop for your elopement without intense hiking?
+Olympic is a great choice.
+Planning something last-minute?
+There is no permit requirement for microwedding ceremonies with fewer than five people in Olympic National Park.

-In this article, I share everything I know and answer the most common questions couples have when planning their adventure elopement in Olympic National Park.
+In this guide, I share everything I know and answer the most common questions couples have when planning their adventure elopement in Olympic National Park.

-If you're more of a visual person, check out these stories photographed at different locations in the park.
-Book a call to discuss your ideal elopement.
+If you're more of a visual person, check out these elopement stories photographed in different areas of the park.
+Book a free consultation call to talk about your ideal elopement.

 Why Eloping in Olympic National Park Is a Good Idea